-2.View from the road & footpath between Sheepy Parva and Sibson een 🕜 East arva
+2.View from the road & footpath between Sheepy Parva and Sibson

 The view can be admired when heading west from Sibson towards Sheepy Parva along the Sheepy Road.
 It reveals magnificent expansive views over diverse agricultural land.
 The view extends towards Atherstone and the wooded hills of Merevale estate.